 There are a ton of mushroom recipes on this blog from the many, many years I've been cooking and eating them.
 I love them in old, comfort food favorites like My Dad's Not Mutton Mushroom Curry.
 But for speed and ease, this recipe for stir-fried mushrooms is one of my favorites.
 I hope it'll become one of yours.

 10-minute Stir-Fried Mushrooms

 - 12 ounces button mushrooms (You can also use cremini mushrooms.
 Quarter the mushrooms if large, or halve.)

 - 1 sprig curry leaves about 10-12 leaves

 - 4 cloves garlic minced

-- 1 green chili pepper like serrano deseeded and cut into long strips.
+- 1 green chili pepper (like serrano or jalapeno, deseeded and cut into long strips.
 If you like the heat, keep the seeds.
-I do.
+I do.)

-- 2 tbsp coriander leaves finely chopped (you can sub with another herb like mint or rosemary or sage)
+- 2 tablespoon cilantro (finely chopped.
+You can sub with another herb like mint or rosemary or sage)

 - Salt to taste

 - Heat the oil in a wok or large skillet.
 Add the mustard seeds and, when they crackle, add the coriander leaves, curry leaves, garlic, onions and green chili pepper.
 Toss for a couple of minutes until the onions soften slightly.

 - Add the mushrooms and stir-fry them over high heat for 7-8 minutes.
 The mushrooms will express some liquid -- let it evaporate.
 Do not cover the wok.